-The province of North Sulawesi is an excellent place for those looking to step off Indonesia’s beaten track.
+The province of North Sulawesi is an excellent place for those who want easy access to Indonesia’s beautiful landscape.

 Where is Sulawesi?